 Whether the result of poor diet, inactivity or a chronic intestinal condition, gas can build up in your belly and make you feel bloated and uncomfortable.
-Gas pains can be sharp and stabbing or simply make you feel full, but either way they mean you may experience an embarrassing need to pass gas.
-Relieve your gas pains by using exercises that can help move the gas through your system more efficiently.
+Gas pains can be sharp and stabbing or simply make you feel full, but either way, they mean you may experience an embarrassing need to pass gas.
+Exercises for gas can help move the gas through your system more efficiently.
 After a quick workout, you should feel better and less embarrassed about your gas problem.

 Walk It Out

 Walking can help relieve gas and gas pains.
 You may find that if you've had abdominal surgery, like a cesarean section, your doctor will recommend that you get up and walk as soon as possible, notes an article in Healthline.

 Gas can build up in your system and cause pain when you're inactive, so it's important that you make an effort to move your body in order to move the gas more efficiently through your digestive system.